-Cardiopulmonary resuscitation (CPR) was started immediately.
-The patient was thrombolysed with 50 mg of recombinant tissue plasminogen activator(r-TPA) and was intubated and placed on mechanical ventilation.
+The patient had completed two months of anti-tubercular therapy when he suddenly had acute onset breathlessness of one-day duration with hemodynamic collapse.
+The patient had sudden cardiac arrest and cardiopulmonary resuscitation (CPR) was started immediately.
+The patient was thrombolysed with 50 mg of recombinant tissue plasminogen activator (r-TPA) and was intubated and placed on mechanical ventilation.
 He improved clinically but developed acute kidney injury, hematuria, and upper gastrointestinal hemorrhage, which was managed with pantoprazole infusion (80 mg stat followed by 8 mg/h infusion) along with hemodialysis, with which the kidney function recovered.
 He was continued on Injection heparin 5000 U BD.
-Subsequently patient was diagnosed to have loculated effusion on the right side of the chest and diagnostic pleurocentesis which revealed exudative fluid with positive pleural fluid Mycobacterium tuberculosis (MTB) culture.
+Subsequently patient was diagnosed to have loculated effusion on the right side of the chest and diagnostic pleurocentesis which revealed exudative fluid with positive pleural fluid mycobacterium tuberculosis (MTB) culture.
 A line probe assay done on culture specimens showed resistance to rifampicin and isoniazid.
-Patient was diagnosed as multidrug-resistant tuberculous pleural effusion and was treated with an MDR TB regimen (Tab Bedaquiline 400 mg QD for 2 weeks followed by 200 mg thrice weekly, Tab Levofloxacin 750 mg OD, Tab Linezolid 600 mg OD, Tab Clofazamine 100 mg OD, Tab Cycloserine 750 mg OD) and tab Apixaban 5 mg BD with which he gradually improved.
+Patient was diagnosed as multidrug-resistant tuberculous pleural effusion and was treated with an MDR TB regimen (Tab bedaquiline 400 mg QD for 2 weeks followed by 200 mg thrice weekly, Tab levofloxacin 750 mg OD, Tab linezolid 600 mg OD, Tab Ccofazamine 100 mg OD, Tab cycloserine 750 mg OD) and tab apixaban 5 mg BD with which he gradually improved.
 Thrombophilia work-up done after three months was negative.

-13 Case 3
+Case 3